gigacorp/CrossyThree/README.md

-# CrossyThree
+# CrossyThree Multiplayer

-ThreeJS-based, Crossy Road-inspired, vibe coded thing
+ThreeJS/Colyseus-based, Crossy Road-inspired, vibe coded thing

 ## How to Run

 1. Clone the repository
-2. Open index.html in a web browser
+2. Run `node server.js` in your terminal (requires Node.js to be installed)
-3. Use arrow keys to control the player and start hopping around!
+3. Use arrow keys to control your player and start hopping around!
+4. Open additional browser windows to add more players to the game - each window will control a different player

 ## Tech Stack

 - ThreeJS
-- Frontend-only implementation using index.html and game.js files
-- ThreeJS loaded via CDN
+- Colyseus
+- Google App Engine

 ## Credits

-- Inspired by Crossy Road by (Hipster Whale)[https://www.hipsterwhale.com]
+- Inspired by Crossy Road by [Hipster Whale](https://www.hipsterwhale.com)
 - This tutorial was helpful: https://www.youtube.com/watch?v=vNr3_hQ3Bws
 - Made using [Cursor](https://cursor.sh).
 Almost all code in this project is AI-generated, with minimal human intervention.